 The collection is strong in paintings, prints and drawings, Swedish glass, woven textiles, needle arts, as well as Swedish folk and vernacular clothing.
 Other collection categories include: armaments, art ceramics, birch weaving, ceremonial artifacts, dinnerware, figure carving, furniture, housewares, jewelry, memorabilia, music, personal artifacts, sculpture, tools and equipment, toys, models, miniatures, and the items in the Turnblad Mansion.

-Contact ASI's Collection Manager Inga Theissen with questions about the collections, scheduling a visit, or general reference questions.
+Contact ASI's Collection Manager Inga Theissen with questions about the collections or scheduling a visit.